roma-glushko/roma-glushko.github.io/content/blog/design-lru-cache/index.md

 ![Cache based on a hashtable](./img/cache-based-on-hashtable.svg "Cache based on a hashtable")
 <div class="image-title">Cache based on a hashtable</div>

-Hashtables allow to **read and write key-value pairs in a constant time with high probability**.
+Hashtables allow to **read and write key-value pairs in constant time with high probability**.

 The problem with dictionaries is that they usually don't guarantee order in which they manage keys.
 So we don't have a way to quickly remove least-recently-used items.
 We could introduce a notion of last-used timestamps for each item in the hashtable and update these timestamps during accessing the keys in `get()` method.